ccp84/go_north/README.md

 ### display_title_screen() function:

-This function uses a multi line string to print the title art to the screen at the start of the game, and then displays a welcome message introducing the game.
+This function uses a multi-line string to print the title art to the screen at the start of the game and then displays a welcome message introducing the game.

 ![Title screen](documentation/title_screen.png)